Sugriva: Legend

 The story of Sugriva is part of Ramayana and in an abbreviated version, is also present in the Mahabharata.

-The king of Kishkindha, Vrikshraja, was a divine creature born from Brahma's tilaka.
+The king of Kishkindha, Vriksharaja, was a divine creature born from Brahma's tilaka.
 He had the body of a human and face and tail of a monkey.
 He was instructed to roam the forests and kill demons.
 One day, Vriksharaja entered an enchanted pond, and was transformed into a beautiful lady, attracting the attention of both Indra and Surya.
 Soon after, they each sired Vali and Sugriva respectively.
 Vali and Sugriva were born having brute strength, equal to Indra and Surya.